cfengine/documentation/reference/components/cf-agent/agent_control_promises.markdown

     }
 ```

-**Notes**:

-Some interactive programs insist on values being set,
+Some interactive programs insist on values being set, for example:
-for example:

 ```cf3
     # Required by apt-cache, debian